section-engineering-education/engineering-education/content/articles/php-mailtrap/index.md

 status: publish
 published: true
 url: /php-mailtrap/
-title: How to integrate PHP emails using Mailtrap
+title: How to Integrate PHP Emails using Mailtrap
-description: In this tutorial, we look at how we can integrate the popular Mailtrap platform in our PHP to send multiple emails.
+description: In this tutorial we look at how we can integrate the popular Mailtrap platform in our PHP to send multiple emails.
 author: owino-wendy
-date: 2021-12-05T00:00:00-06:10
+date: 2021-12-21T00:00:00-17:10
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: